mariocasciaro/scatter/README.md

 * `name` - The full name of the module
 * `instance` - The module instance
-* `descriptor` - The module descriptor, in place of the `__scatter` property that usually is part of the raw module, not the module instance.
+* `descriptor` - The module descriptor, in place of the `__module` property that usually is part of the raw module, not the module instance.
 At this stage only the `provides` property of the descriptor is relevant.

 __Returns__